TABLE OF CONTENTS

 b.
 Part E. The purpose of Part E is to provide variable amounts of compensation to DOE contractor employees or to their survivor(s) where it is at least as likely as not that exposure to a toxic substance while employed at a covered facility was a significant factor in aggravating, contributing to or causing the employee’s illness or death.
 Variable amounts of compensation up to an aggregate total of $250,000 (for the employee and any survivors) are determined based on causation, wage-loss, and impairment.

 3. Organization.
 This paragraph describes the structure and authority of the National, Regional, and District Offices (DOs).
-OWCP has six divisions, of which DEEOIC is one.
-(The others are the Division of Federal Employees’ Compensation; the Division of Longshore and Harbor Workers' Compensation; the Division of Coal Mine Workers' Compensation; the Division of Planning, Policy, and Standards; and the Division of Technology and Standards (DTS).
+OWCP has seven divisions, of which DEEOIC is one.
+The others are the Division of Federal Employees’ Compensation; the Division of Longshore and Harbor Workers' Compensation; the Division of Coal Mine Workers' Compensation; the Regional Directors (6 Regions), the Division of Administration and Operations, and the Division of Financial Administration.

 a.
 Regional Director.
 OWCP Programs, in each of its six regions, are administered by a Regional Director (RD), who reports to the Director for OWCP.